liolin/PicoHS/README.md

 # PicoHs
-Support files to develop an MicroHs application for the Raspberry Pi Go.
+A line following algorithm implement with MicroHs for the Raspberry Pi Go powered by a Raspberry Pi Pico.

 ## Building the project
 To compile the application the following build tools must be installed (package names from Arch Linux):